ilyasotkov/learning-kubernetes/labs/kubernetes-intro.md

 ### What are the benefits of using Kubernetes?

 If you already know the benefits of developing software using Docker (or containers in general), then *there you got it*.
-Kubernetes just happens to be the most popular way to bring your containerized software to production at a scale.
+Kubernetes is just a really good a way to deploy that software to a cloud.

 ### Kubernetes inputs and outputs

-If Kubernetes seems complicated, try looking at the big picture: the inputs you are expected to have and the outputs are getting in return.
+If Kubernetes seems complicated, try looking at the big picture: the inputs you are expected to have and the outputs you are getting in return.

 In terms of inputs, you need two things: